 By clicking on the icons on the map, additional information is displayed.

-|2019 planning figures|
+|2020 planning figures|

-|100%||known SGBV survivors receive appropriate assistance|
+|100%||of known SGBV survivors will receive appropriate support;|

-|2017 year-end results|
+|2018 year-end results|

 People of Concern

-In 2019, UNHCR will focus on:
+Key prioritiesIn 2020, UNHCR will focus on: